dart-lang/test/pkgs/test/README.md

 This file should follow the rules above, except that instead of the link tag add exactly one `{testScript}` in the place where you want the template processor to insert it.

-The template can't end with `.html` since the test loader will not able to process it and an error will be thrown.
+The template can't be named like any test file, as that would clash with using the custom HTML mechanics.
+In such a case, an error will be thrown.

 For example: